Solveig Heilo: Music

-From 1998 to 2000 Sol went to a musical high school, Rud Videregående skole, in Bærum, where she met her Katzenjammer companion Marianne Sveen.
+From 1998 to 2000, Sol went to a musical high school, Rud Videregående skole, in Bærum, where she met her Katzenjammer companion Marianne Sveen.
 Sol brought her into the band a few years later.

-After travelling the world she lived in Connecticut and played in Norwalk Symphony Orchestra as a percussionist for a short period of time.
+After traveling the world she lived in Connecticut and played in Norwalk Symphony Orchestra as a percussionist for a short period of time.

 She subsequently moved to Oslo and studied composing and studio production at Nordic Institute of Stage and Studio in Oslo (2003–2005).
 Katzenjammer was founded here with Sol's student companions Anne Marit Bergheim and Turid Jørgensen Honerud.
 She started to play guitar and a variety of other instruments in Katzenjammer such as banjo, accordion, mandolin, ukulele, bass, domra and contrabass balalaika.
 She also debuted as a singer.

 Sol left the Nordic Institute of Stage and Studio with the highest grades of her class and was awarded St. Olavsprisen as Student of the Year.